roshnij618/Forecasting-Grocery-Sales/README.md

 # Forecasting-Grocery-Sales
-Using XGBoost and LightGBM to forecast Store Sales for Corporación Favorita, an Ecuadorian Grocery Store Chain
+As part of the [Kaggle Store Sales Competition](https://www.kaggle.com/competitions/store-sales-time-series-forecasting), I built Time Series Forecasting Models using XGBoost and LightGBM to predict future store sales for Corporación Favorita, an Ecuadorian Grocery Store Chain